-5 Natural & Effective Ways to Instantly Kill Ants
+5 Natural Ways to Instantly Kill Ants Incl.
+Fire & Sugar Ants

 - Sprinkle cayenne pepper near the source of the ants.

-- Spray lemon water solution where you are seeing the ants.
+- Spray lemon water solution near high-traffic ant areas.

 - Spray vinegar solution where you commonly come across ants.